-- ASMSU Activity Fee provides for the operation of the student government and its committees.
+- 1. ASMSU Activity Fee provides for the operation of the student government and its committees.
 Students paying this fee may vote, use the ASMSU Legal Services, and use the ASMSU Tutorial Services. - 2.
 ASMSU Intramural Fee contributes to the operational cost of intramural facilities and programs.
 Students paying this fee may participate in intramural programs and use intramural facilities. - 3.
-ASMSU Bus Fee funds the Streamline Bus Transit (www.streamlinebus.com) which students may use. - ASMSU Student Sustainability Fee contributes to the promotion and implementation of sustainability practices. - 5.
+ASMSU Bus Fee funds the Streamline Bus Transit (www.streamlinebus.com) which students may use. - 4.
+ASMSU Student Sustainability Fee contributes to the promotion and implementation of sustainability practices. - 5.
 ASMSU Student Organization Fee supports Registered Student Organizations. - 6.
 ASMSU Press Fee provides funding for the student Newspaper, The Exponent. - 7.
 ASMSU Student Leadership Fee provides funding for the MSU Leadership Institute. - 8.
-ASMSU Outdoor Recreation Fee provides funding for the Outdoor Recreation Program.
+ASMSU Outdoor Recreation Fee provides funding for the Outdoor Recreation Program. - 9.
+ASMSU Student Recreation Facility Fee provides funding to build and maintain a facility where students can participate in sports outside all year.